justinethier/cyclone/docs/Garbage-Collector.md

 The collector transitions to sync 2 and then async.
 At this point it marks the global variables and waits for the mutators to also transition to async.

 ### Trace
-The collector traces all live objects.
+The collector finds all live objects and marks them black.

 ### Sweep
-The collector frees memory used by all white objects.
+The collector scans the heap and frees memory used by all white objects.
 If the heap is still low on memory at this point the heap will be increased in size.

 Any terminated threads will have their thread data freed now. ( TODO: Thread data is kept through the collection cycle to ... ensure live objects are not missed? double-check this)